-Lunch was a starter of grilled prawns to share followed by the fish of the day which was bream, charcoal grilled served with potatoes, roasted vegetables and a garlic oil.
-After handing the potatoes over to Dan I tucked in and it was what I had been dreaming about for weeks.
-Perfectly cooked moist fish with a slightly salty skin, the vegetables were delicious but the star or the show was the garlic oil!
+Lunch was a starter of grilled prawns to share followed by the fish of the day which was bream.
+It was charcoal grilled and served with potatoes, roasted vegetables and a garlic oil.
+After handing the potatoes over to Dan I tucked in.
+It was what I had been dreaming about for weeks.
+Perfectly cooked moist fish with a slightly salty, crispy skin.
+The vegetables were delicious but the star of the show was the garlic oil!
 I’d drink that stuff if I could.
-I’m a bit of a garlic monster and it was the most garlicky sauce I’ve ever tasted – not sure how they made it (probably should’ve asked that) but I’d come back to the restaurant just to try it again.
+I’m a bit of a garlic monster and it was the most garlicky sauce I’ve ever tasted.
+I’m not sure how they made it so incredible (probably should’ve asked that) but I’d come back to the restaurant just to try it again.

-We ordered the Gambas Al Ajillo and the Sesame Crusted Tuna Tartare to start (again, no pics).
+We ordered the Gambas Al Ajillo (garlic prawns) and the Sesame Crusted Tuna Tartare to start.
+Again, I forgot to take photographs!
 The tuna was delicious and the prawns were good, but I’ve had better.
-Mains were locally sourced steaks which tasted charred and smoky on the outside and were well cooked but I just felt something was lacking, in all it was a pretty good meal but probably the worst of all the ones that we had while we were in Spain.
+Our mains were locally sourced steaks which tasted charred and smoky on the outside and were well cooked but I just felt something was lacking.
+In all it was a pretty good meal but probably the worst of all the ones that we had while we were in Spain.

 The wine however was the best bottle I had the whole trip.
 It was an Encasta Ronda, a Spanish Cabernet Sauvignon from the area we were in.
-It was heavy, robust and full character and paired perfectly with the steaks that we had chosen!We finished up with a whisky – they had one of Dan’s favourite’s behind the bar – and it was definitely Spanish measures.
-On asking for the bill they sent it over with another complimentary whisky each…definitely not a good idea when you have an early morning kite-surfing lesson to get to but we were having too much fun to care by that point.
+It was heavy, robust and full character and paired perfectly with the steaks that we had chosen!We finished up with a whisky as they had one of Dan’s favourites behind the bar.
+It was definitely Spanish measures!
+On asking for the bill they sent it over with another complimentary whisky each…definitely not a good idea when you have an early morning kitesurfing lesson to get to but we were having too much fun to care by that point.